-Situated around 255 Kms from Lucknow, Pilibhit is today best known as the constituency of Union Minister Maneka Gandhi.
+Situated around 255 Kms from Lucknow, Pilibhit is an important Lok Sabha constituency today.
 But this small town tucked away in the edge of UP at the Nepal border, was once the capital of the powerful Rohilla confederacy.
 Rehan Asad who has been documenting the history of Rohilkhand, takes us through what remains of Pilibhit’s glory days.

 In the early 18th century, an Afghan slave escaped his master’s clutches and rode south of the Hindu Kush into what is now north-western Uttar Pradesh (UP).
 His name was Daud Khan, an adventurous highlander whose arrival here heralded what later became Rohilkhand.

 Daud Khan was a Rohilla – ‘roh’ means ‘mountain’ and ‘Rohilla’ are ‘mountain dwellers’ from present-day Khyber Pakhtunkhwa (Pakistan) and adjoining Afghanistan.
 To make his fortune, he became a mercenary, and along with the few hundred Afghans who had accompanied him, settled in the Katehr region of UP in 1705.
 Before his death in 1720, Daud Khan lived a colourful life, helping local chieftains and land owners settle scores and plunder new territory.

 This fearless mercenary was succeeded by Ali Muhammad Khan, who expanded the area under Rohilla control.
 Over time, he formed a loose confederacy of Rohilla Pashtuns, diverse clans of Pashto-speaking Pathans who had arrived in the region over time.